 That is less than a 5% down payment!
 This is still an amazing loan for you!
-To obtain a Jumbo Mortgage you generally need at least 10% down payment, and may require mortgage insurance.
-So, at a minimum you would be putting down $65,000 in this example.
+To obtain a Jumbo Mortgage you generally need at least 10% down payment and may require mortgage insurance.
+So, at a minimum, you would be putting down $65,000 in this example.
 To use an FHA loan for this property you would need to put down $121,000.
-You would have to put down the difference between purchase price and the max loan amount.
+You would have to put down the difference between the purchase price and the max loan amount.
 The same is true for Fannie Mae or Freddie Mac conforming mortgages.
 So even when buying a home above the loan limits, your VA loan will most likely be the best route to go.

 - Adams – $529,000

 - Arapahoe – $529,000